awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-settings-variables-with-streaming-outputs.md

-# Using Settings Variables with Streaming Outputs<a name="using-settings-variables-with-streaming-outputs"></a>
+# Using settings variables with streaming outputs<a name="using-settings-variables-with-streaming-outputs"></a>

 Variables in your job settings, also called *format identifiers*, function differently for outputs in Apple HLS and DASH ISO output groups\.
 Here are the differences: